 The Government may request the passage of a motion of confidence at any time and on important matters of national interest.
 Similarly, any parliamentary group may submit a motion of no confidence in the Government.
 The passage of a motion of no confidence by an absolute majority of all the Members in exercise of their office or the rejection of a motion of confidence by a simple majority of Members present leads to the removal of the Government.

-The Prime Minister must attend the plenary sitting every fortnight for a debate with Members, and each minister must do the same at least once per legislative session.
 Members may also submit written questions or request information from the Government, known as questions and motions.

 During every legislative session, there is a general policy debate on the state of the nation during one of the last ten plenary sittings.